Recent Art News

-Dave Greenlund '89 and his congregation at Peace Lutheran Church in Lauderdale, MN created an ark shanty which they set on White Bear Lake north of Minneapolis this month.
+Dave Greenlund '89 and his congregation at Peace Lutheran Church in Lauderdale, Minnesota, created an ark shanty which they set on White Bear Lake north of Minneapolis this month.
 The proejct is an artist driven temporary community of 20 shanties exploring the ways in which the relatively unregulated public space of the frozen lake can be used as a new and challenging artistic environment to expand notions of what art can be.

 Thursday, February 20, 2014

-Aimée (pictured center) is an Art and Education double major.
+Aimée (pictured above, center) is an Art and Education double major.
 As a Peace Scholar, Aimée will receive a seven-week academic experience in Norway designed to deepen their understanding of the central issues and theories related to peace, justice, democracy and human rights.
 Aimée will study at the Nansen Dialogue Network in Lillehammer and at the University of Oslo International Summer School June 15 - Aug.
 1. The Peace Scholars program is sponsored by a consortium of six colleges founded by Norwegian-American immigrants: Augustana College, Augsburg College, Concordia College (Moorhead), Luther College, Pacific Lutheran University and St. Olaf College.
 Two students from each of the participating colleges are selected as Peace Scholars each year.

 Printmakers Steamroll Prints at Iowa State